First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 P.O.
 Box 5598

 The Center for International Education is primarily concerned with advocating for and supporting efforts to promote global learning on the campus, and providing services to further this mission.
 In addition to working closely with faculty to realize this mission, the Center for International Education provides services to students seeking education abroad opportunities (study, internship, research abroad), services to international students and visiting scholars, and manages the recruitment and admission of undergraduate international students.
 The Center for International Education sees its mission as working to prepare NAU graduates for global citizenship.
-For more information, please visit our website.

 The Central Ticket Office handles ticket sales for all ticketed events on the NAU campus, including those sponsored by the NAU School of Performing Arts, NAU Athletics, SUN Entertainment, the Flagstaff Symphony Orchestra, and many others.